-Washington 91-0626366 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1101 N. Argonne Road, Suite A 211, Spokane Valley, WA 99212 (Address of principal executive offices) (Zip code)

-Registrant's telephone number, including area code: (509) 232-7674

-Securities registered pursuant to Section 12(b) of the Exchange Act: None

-Securities registered pursuant to Section 12(g) of the Exchange Act: Common Stock, \$.001 par value

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗹

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \Box

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer Smaller reporting company 🗹 Emerging growth company \Box
+Wa shington 91-0626366 (State or other jurisdiction of incorporation or organization) (I.R.S S. Employer Identification No.) 1101 N. Argonne Road, Su ite A-211, Spokane Valley, V WA 99212 (Address of princ cipal executive offices) (Zip code) Registrant's telephone numbe r, including area code: (509) 232-7 674 Sec curities registered pursuant to Section 12(b) of the Exchange Act : None Securities regist ered pursuant to Section 12(g) of the Exchange Act: Common St ock, \$.001 par value Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗖 No 🗹 Indicate by check mark if the registrant is no ot required to file reports pursuant t o Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗹 of the Securities Exchange Act of 1934 during b) has been subject to such filing requirements 5 05 of Regulation S-T during the 1 1 7 any, every Interactive Data File required to be orter period that the registrant was required to Indicate by check mark whether the regis definitions of "large accelerated filer," "ac filer, or a smaller reporting company.
+See the Exchange Act.
+Large accelerated filer \Box Accelerated filer Non-accelerated filer 🗹 Smaller reporting company ☑ Emerging growth company □